-Music is taught every term in a block of 6-8 hours in total.
+Music is taught every term in a block.
 All musical learning is built around the Interrelated Dimensions of Music: pulse, rhythm, pitch, tempo, dynamics, timbre, texture, structure and notation.
 These dimensions are at the centre of all the learning.
 Each unit of work involves: